-Why does it matter if I create an integrated Facebook fundraiser versus an organic Facebook fundraiser, and vice-versa?
+Why does it matter if I create an integrated Facebook fundraiser vs. an organic Facebook fundraiser?

 It depends on what your fundraising goals are for the Roswell Park Alliance Foundation.
 The Ride for Roswell, Bald for Bucks and Empire State Ride each have fundraising minimums and/or reward structures.
 It is important for the Alliance Foundation to know what rewards you earned from your fundraising and if you have reached the designated fundraising minimums.
 Additionally, by notifying the Alliance Foundation ahead of your event, we will be able to upload your organic Facebook fundraiser donations to your event fundraising dashboard, once we receive the payout from Facebook.

 Not registered for an event?
 Setting up an organic Facebook fundraiser for your birthday or to honor a loved one is a great way to fundraise for the Roswell Park Alliance Foundation.